-Alright, maybe it’s not that He doesn’t care.
-After-all, the Bible makes it clear that He cares about every area of our lives, including a seemingly minute detail like the numbers of hairs on our head (see Luke 12:7, Matthew 6:8, and Psalm 139:17-18).
-From Genesis to Revelation we see a picture of a God that cares about so many things like poverty, justice, children, mercy and civil rights, to name a few.
-The challenge is to understand that beyond all of these things, He cares about His glory first and foremost.
-This means that anything, including our comfort, that stands in the way of His glory cannot and will not take precedent over that primary concern.
+Alright, maybe it is not that He does not care.
+After all, the Bible is clear that He cares about every area of our lives.
+From Genesis to Revelation, we see a picture of a Father that cares about details like poverty, generational wealth, justice, mercy, and civil rights, to name a few.
+The challenge is to understand that beyond all of these things, He jealously cares about His glory first and foremost.
+That means that anything, including our self-gratifying pursuits, that stands in the way will not take precedent over His glory.

 Self-help gurus have led us to believe that fulfilling our purpose is our primary goal in life.
 It sounds noble enough that if we walk in our career purpose as business leaders, authors, motivational speakers, or entertainers, we will create a platform that shows the world what God can do.
 That may be part of God’s plan for us.
 However, that is not His full plan.